ratkingsminion/simple-behaviour-tree/README.md

 ## Decorator Nodes

-* Invert - Invert the child's TaskStatus, if it's not running
+* Invert - Invert the child's Status, if it's not running
-* Override - Override the child's TaskStatus, if it's not running
+* Override - Override the child's Status, if it's not running
-* Repeat - Repeat the child until it returns TaskStatus.Fail
+* Repeat - Repeat the child until its curStatus is Status.Fail
-* Retry - Repeat the child until it returns TaskStatus.Success
+* Retry - Repeat the child until its curStatus is Status.Success